The Magic of the Besom

 Through the power of the besom, we learn that there is freedom through magic.
 The besom is an ordinary household tool found in nearly every home, yet many have bred much spiritual significance into it over time.
 Perhaps this is because when it’s hard to find magic nearby, besoms are often readily available.

 For women, trapped in a menial existence that didn’t stimulate them, the besom gave their spirit flight.
-As for the Romani people, whose chains were oppression and persecution, the besom was a pathway to a new life and chance at happiness.
-And for those in literal chains – the Africans enslaved in America -- the besom provided an opportunity to celebrate love amid unbearable heartache.
+As for the Romani people, whose chains were oppression and persecution, the besom was a pathway to a new life and a chance at happiness.
+And for those in literal chains – the Africans enslaved in America – the besom provided an opportunity to celebrate love amid unbearable heartache.

 Freedom is something all seek but very few find.
 Our habits and circumstances trap us; even our mind ensnares us when it falls prey to destructive thoughts and emotions.
 Desperation to break our chains often doesn’t seem to translate into whether or not we succeed in finding liberation.